A comparative study of Higgs boson production from vector-boson fusion: Comparison of theoretical approaches

 Figure~\ref{fig:incl_delta_phi_jj12_mc} shows a comparison between fixed-order calculations from \NNLOJET and the various MC event generators for the jet azimuthal angle separation at the inclusive level, and with cuts on the Higgs $p_T$ of 200 and 500~GeV.
 The MC predictions agree to the percent level throughout, and the agreement with fixed-order NNLO calculations is at the same level, except for Higgs $p_T$ larger than 500~GeV, where differences can reach 10\%.

 Most observables shown in this section are sensitive to physics simulations at large scales, and are dominated by radiative effects that are best described by fixed-order calculations at higher jet multiplicity.
-In order to demonstrate the behavior of the simulations at low to intermediate momentum scales, where Sudakov effects become important, we investigate the $2\to3$ and $3\to4$ jet resolution scales in the $k_T$ algorithm at $R=0.4$.
+In order to demonstrate the behavior of the simulations at low to intermediate momentum scales, where Sudakov effects become important, we investigate the $2\to3$ and $3\to4$ jet resolution scales in the longitudinally invariant $k_T$ algorithm~\cite{Catani:1993hr} with $R=0.4$.
+The resolution variables $d_{nn-1}$ are similar to the Durham jet resolution scales $y_{nn-1}$ in $e^+e^-$ collisions and are defined as the scale at which $n$ subjets merge into $n-1$.
 The predictions from the various MC event generators are shown in Fig.~\ref{fig:kt_jet_rates}.
 These observables are highly sensitive to the QCD radiation pattern and show differences at the 10-20\% level between most NLOPS simulation, except {\tt POWHEG+Pythia} which predicts more radiation at smaller scales.
 It will be interesting to investigate these differences in more detail and compare the NLOPS results with NLL resummed predictions, once these become available.

+We conclude this section by noting that the differences among the various parton-shower matched predictions, and also the differences between the fixed-order predictions and matched results, rarely exceed the few percent level.
+Significant deviations are observed only in the regions of large Higgs bosons $p_T$, where the scale set by the transverse momentum induces an additional hierarchy.
+This situation is very different from the observations in Ref.~\cite{Ballestrero:2018anz}, where a large deviation between the different parton-shower matched predictions was observed in the third jet rapidity, for example (see Fig.~19 ibidem).
+The deviations observed in Ref.~\cite{Ballestrero:2018anz} can be attributed to an inconsistent setting of parton shower parameters, in particular a recoil scheme in \PY{} which does not maintain the virtuality of $t$-channel electroweak propagators.
+We refer the reader to Ref.~\cite{Hoche:2021mkv} for a more detailed discussion of this effect, and for a more comprehensive analysis of matching uncertainties in the \PY{} event generator.